isabella232/website-27/docs/bebop/source/includes/_how_to_use.md

 ### Taking a picture

 The drone lets you take pictures.
-Once the picture has been taken, its stores it on its internal memory.
-Pictures are stored in `internal_000/Bebop_Drone/media/`. <br/>
-To get the pictures, you can:

-* simply do a ftp request:
-    * port: 21
-    * login: "anonymous"
-    * no password
-* use libARDataTransfer which provides an abstraction of the ftp

 > Take a picture